1inch/token-plugins/README.md

 ***Note: ERC721 (NFT) and ERC1155 (Multi-token) support is coming soon!***

+## Hook Flexibility

+Token Hooks offer an elegant solution for extending token functionality **selectively for holders who need it**.
+This opt-in approach means:
+- Individual holders can customize their token experience based on their unique needs
+- DAOs can govern which hooks are recommended or incentivized without forcing changes on all token holders
+- Different user segments can have different token capabilities within the same token ecosystem

 ## Primary Benefits
 - **100% permissionless from the token contract owner**: Open to all participants.
 - **Risk-free participation**: Token hooks do not require any approval, deposit, or transfer of funds into an external contract for participation.